Metadrop/ddev-aljibe/README.md

 ```

 > **Note:** This command will create a database accesible with the same user and password from the main one.
 If you want to persist this across multiples setups, you can add this command to te pre-setup hooks in .ddev/aljibe.yml file.

-#### Customize sites to install on --all flag

-You can edit the aljibe.yaml file and add the names of the different sites you want
-to install under the installable_sites_aliases key.
-This allows you to have multiple
-sites, but by default, only specific ones will be installed with the --all flag.
-Additional sites can be installed later using the ddev site-install command.

 ### Other commands
 #### Running drush on all sites